alphanodes/additionals/docs/manual.rst

 Plugin settings
 ---------------

 The ``Issues section`` allows you to store system wide ``Note for new issues``, which will be displayed on top of new issues (or in the edit mode of an issue).
 This system wide information text can be changed per project within the project settings.
-You can change the system settings in you project **Settings** area section **Issue tracking**.
+You can change the system settings in your project **Settings** area section **Issue tracking**.

 .. figure::  images/issuetext-project.png
    :align:   center